Fake Sunscreen Is More Common Than You Think. Here's How To Spot It

 The risk of wearing counterfeit sunscreen (with a provable lack of sun protection) is too serious to ignore.
 Skin cancer, an abnormal growth of skin cells, is caused by exposure to ultraviolet light; this includes sunlight and tanning beds.
 It occurs in three main types: basal cell carcinoma, squamous cell carcinoma and melanoma, and can differ in appearance based on skin tone.

 Basal cell carcinoma, for instance, typically presents as a glossy black bump on brown and Black skin, while on white skin it usually appears as a semi-transparent bump.
 These distinctions are important.
 Squamous cell carcinoma, a common form of skin cancer, is the result of overexposure to ultraviolet radiation and can present on exposed skin (hands, scalp, face) but also on places that aren’t as exposed, like the inside of the mouth or around the genitalia.
-This is most common in people of color.
-Finally, melanoma, the deadliest form of skin cancer, begins in the melanocytes (the pigment cells that give skin its color).
+This is most common in people of colour.
+Finally, melanoma, the deadliest form of skin cancer, begins in the melanocytes (the pigment cells that give skin its colour).
+In 2023, it was reported to be the fastest-rising cancer in Britain.

 “